-Read the room and engage with everyone: Start by introducing yourself; shake hands with everyone in the room.
-Engage with the entire room — don’t play favorites when answering questions.
+Read the room and engage with everyone.
+Start by introducing yourself.
+Engage with the entire room—don’t play favorites when answering questions.
 Remember, you don’t necessarily know who has the most decision-making power about hiring, so aim to respond to everyone who asks you a question with a thorough and thoughtful answer, regardless of job title or the way people present themselves.

 Make eye contact.
 Look at everyone as you answer questions, instead of focusing solely on the person who asked the question.
 Calibrate your responses to the group's reactions.
 Of course, sometimes one interviewer will respond positively to one of your answers, while another won't.